pudly/schmopera-hugo/content/articles/loc-luisa-miller.md

 </figure>

 Of course, it's true for any piece, but scores like _Luisa Miller_ benefit immensely from the dedicated and sensitive treatment given it by Mazzola and the LOC Orchestra.
 Universally labeled a "transitional" opera within Verdi's output, _Luisa Miller_ premiered in 1849 and was the composer's fifteenth completed work.
 In the next few years Verdi would go on to write three of his most beloved operas: _Rigoletto_, _Trovatore_, _Traviata_.

-> If _Luisa Miller_ lacks in recognizable tunes, it makes up for with interesting moments of orchestration, structure, and drama.
+> If _Luisa Miller_ lacks in recognizable tunes, it makes up for it with interesting moments of orchestration, structure, and drama.

 Yet, it fascinates me to recall that, by this time in his career, the thirty-six-year-old Verdi had already produced such masterful works as _Nabucco_, _Ernani_, and _Macbeth_, among others. _Luisa Miller_ marks a period of growth and experimentation for Verdi.
 As Maestro Mazzola himself described it in a [recent interview](/talking-with-conductors-enrique-mazzola/), it's a "study opera in which Verdi explores possibilities that he will develop over the next decades of his life."